jdkram/scientometric-api-handler/README.md

 > A PMID (PubMed identifier or PubMed unique identifier) is a unique number assigned to each PubMed record.
 A PMID is not the same as a PMCID which is the identifier for all works published in the free-to-access PubMed Central.
 > -- <cite>[PubMed on Wikipedia](https://en.wikipedia.org/wiki/PubMed)</cite>

+This tool then calls the API with each PMID, respecting rate limits, and returns the data from that API.

 This is one of my first projects in Ruby, so please forgive some of the crimes against Ruby in here.

-I'll try use classes
+# Use #

+Can be called via the command line.
+The only two necessary arguments are input .csv file of PMIDs and the API to call:

+    sah altmetric.csv -a altmetric

+The output file can be specified:

+    sah ~/Documents/pmids.csv -a epmc -o ~/Documents/output.csv

 ## I/O ##